Solitary camping is a truly a unique and life-changing experience. There are various reasons why people decide to camp alone.

 4. Educate yourself

-When travelling solo, individuals should always consider the worst-case scenario and take measures to prevent or control it.
+When traveling solo, individuals should always consider the worst-case scenario and take measures to prevent or control it.
 In essence, devise a contingency plan.

 Don’t just acquire a route map of the place, research the place first and learn about the surrounding area as well – including the hazards, unsafe spots, tool or clothing requirements, and the presence of potentially dangerous large mammals.